Microshaft Winblows 98: Concept and gameplay

 Despite Microsoft being the target of jokes for a considerable period of its then 23-year history, Microshaft Winblows 98 was released at a specific point in time when Microsoft and Bill Gates were in the news for controversial reasons.
 In particular, Gates was in legal trouble with the Justice Department in terms of the court case United States v.
 Microsoft Corp surrounding the company's alleged unfair leveraging of its market dominance.
-The Buffalo News noted that the CEO had been embroiled in issues with "competitors, the feds and industry pundits".
+The Buffalo News noted that Gates had been embroiled in issues with "competitors, the feds and industry pundits".
 Microshaft Winblows 98 came into existence as a response to this and a way to "mock [Gates'] entire existence" in a humorous and intelligent way, serving as a parody of the "company, the software and the man".
-Palladium officials noted that the game was influenced by the "public's fascination with this cultural phenomenon", although they claimed that the timing of the game was "dumb luck".
+Palladium officials noted that the game was influenced by the "public's fascination with this cultural phenomenon", although they claimed the timing of the game was "dumb luck".

-Ed Bernstein, founder and CEO of Palladium Interactive had long-wanted to create works that emulated the parody found in Mad magazine, and felt this game could be his "piece de resistance", further commenting that his company would have been able to "sell the empty boxes" due to the game cover humour alone.
-Elizabeth Wasserman of Knight Ridder/Tribune Business News cited various examples of this including the tagline "Who does he want to own today?", a parody of Microsoft's own "Where do you want to go to today?", and the version, listed as "98 or 99 or 00 or 01".
+Ed Bernstein, founder and CEO of Palladium Interactive had long-wanted to create works which emulated the parody located in Mad magazine, and felt this game could be his "piece de resistance", further commenting that his company would have been able to "sell the empty boxes" due to the game cover humor alone.
+Elizabeth Wasserman of Knight Ridder/Tribune Business News cited various examples of this including the tagline "Who does he want to own today?", a parody of Microsoft's own "Where do you want to go today?", and the version, listed as "98 or 99 or 00 or 01".

 Describing itself as "rated for teenagers" due to its "comic mischief" and "suggestive themes", the game opens with the fictitious Microsoft janitor Graham and Bill Gates' personal assistant Meg (played by J. P. Manoux and Tamara Bick respectively) with a dialogue on the program.
-When started, the game presents a bootsplash much like the one on the Windows 9x operating systems before presenting the user with a desktop from which various "applications" can be launched; these include spoofs of computer games (such as Doom), Microsoft software (such as Internet Explorer), and even sometimes popular fads of the time (such as a "Billagotchi" that spoofs the Tamagotchi and Microsoft co-founder Bill Gates).
-The game also has a storyline, in which players start out as tech support employees and must work their way up to a meeting with Microsoft CEO Bill Gates.
-In addition to containing a series of minigames, the game also offered enhancements to Windows 95, while additional content was available via the game's official website.
+When started, the game presents a bootsplash much like the one on the Windows 9x operating systems before presenting the user with a desktop from which various "applications" can be launched; these include spoofs of computer games (such as Doom), Microsoft software (such as Internet Explorer), and even sometimes popular fads of the time (such as a "Billagotchi" that spoofs the Tamagotchi and Bill Gates).
+The game also has a storyline, in which players start out as tech support employees and must work their way up to a meeting with Bill Gates.
+In addition to containing a series of minigames, the game also offered enhancements to Windows 95, while extra content was available via the official website.